Skip to Main Content

 As you build your credit, it’s a good idea to monitor it.
 This can help you keep an eye out for fraud.
 Here are a few ways to do this:

 • Sign up for a credit monitoring service: Several services are available that allow you to monitor your credit — some are free, while others charge a fee.
-For example, Experian Boost provides free credit monitoring and also lets you have other bills (such as cellphone or utility bills) reported to the credit bureaus, which could also improve your credit score.
+For example, Experian provides free credit monitoring and also lets you have other bills (such as cellphone or utility bills) reported to the credit bureaus, which could also improve your credit score.

 • Check with your bank or credit card issuer: Many banks and credit card issuers provide free updates to your credit score and credit report.